Overview of Best Size for WordPress Images

 The proper way to upload images in WordPress is to do by using the Media Library interface.
 That is available directly and indirectly in many ways.
 One way is via inserting any image type of block.
 For the most basic example, when you insert a block named “Image”, it will have a method to add it via Media Library and that’s what you should select.

-It will open the Media Library interface and you can then either drag an image file onto it or you can manually upload it using that screen and tapping <Select Files>.
+It will open the Media Library interface and you can then either drag an image file onto it or you can manually upload it using that same screen and tapping <Select Files>.
 If you upload manually, one file at a time, you can change some of the file properties (like caption, alt-text, etc.) after each has uploaded.
 But that’s only if you need to.
 You can also go back and open the Media Library and edit each image files properties at any time.

 Common Image File Formats in WordPress